hoomano/mojodex/docs/configure_assistant/tasks/new_task.md

 ```
 "output_type": "meeting_minutes"
 ```
 This field is used to define the type of document resulting from the task.
 It is used to enable special edition features once the document is ready.
 The value should match one existing in table 'md_text_type' of your database.
 Default existing values in database are "meeting_minutes", "email" and "document".
-We will cover how to add new types in a coming documentation.
+You can add more types in the database if needed.

 ### Icon
 ```